Wendy Perriam: Career

 Wendy Perriam is a British novelist and graduate of St Anne's College, Oxford, who started writing at the age of five and wrote her first novel at eleven.
 Perriam then went silent as she struggled through a long period of depression and physical illness, having been expelled from her Catholic school for heresy and told she was in Satan's power.
 Many of her early novels explore the perils and, conversely, the great attractions of Catholicism.
 Perriam's work is also renowned for its explicit sexual content.

-In 2002, she won the Literary Review's Bad Sex Award for Tread softly.
+In 2002, after being nominated for both two preceding prizes, she won Literary Review's Bad Sex in Fiction Award for Tread softly.

 Perriam has appeared frequently on television and radio, and was once a regular contributor to the radio series Stop the Week and Fourth Column.
-She has also written for a wide variety of newspapers and magazines, and appeared at many leading Literary Festivals.
+She has also written for a wide variety of newspapers and magazines, and appeared at many leading literary festivals.
 Her work has been critically acclaimed for its psychological insight and for its power to disturb as well as divert.
-She was described by the Sunday Telegraph as "one of the most interesting unsung novelists of her generation" and by the Herald Tribune as "one of the finest and funniest writers to emerge in England since Kingsley Amis".
+She was described by the Sunday Telegraph as "one of the most underrated writers in the country", and the Financial Times stated "her gift for humour has been likened to that of Kingsley Amis".